Rum10259304/Website/README.md

-# VerzTec Project - KaiXin Team
+# VerzTec Project

-A comprehensive web application with integrated AI chatbot for VerzTec document management and employee assistance.
+This was a project I contributed on with help from my teammates, my main task here was to focus on building the **front and backend of the announcements system**.
+Which included **creating the announcements, displaying them and sending emails out based on the target audience**.

-# VerzTec Project - KaiXin Team
+# VerzTec Project

 A comprehensive web application with integrated AI chatbot for VerzTec document management and employee assistance.